- How many months pregnant are you at 26 weeks?

 - Headaches/ migraines: These could be a cause of hormonal fluctuations or stress.
 Meditation and yoga can relieve the stress.
 Acupuncture and biofeedback are other alternative therapies that are safe for treating migraine during pregnancy (7).

-- Memory loss: Due to the hormonal fluctuations, you may experience temporary memory loss.
+- Forgetfulness: Due to the hormonal fluctuations, you may experience temporary memory loss.
 So noting down important things on a notepad or your smartphone can help.
 If the forgetfulness is frequent and prominent, then a medical examination might be necessary.

 - Braxton Hicks contractions: Some pregnant women may experience irregular contractions, also called as Braxton Hicks contractions.
-If the contractions are continuous and painful, then consult the doctor immediately as it could be a sign of preterm labor.
+If the contractions are occurring at regular intervals and are painful, then consult the doctor immediately as it could be a sign of preterm labor.

 - Itching: It happens due to the stretching of the skin.
 Severe itching could be due to obstetric cholestasis, which is a liver disorder that requires treatment as it can affect the baby and might need delivery before the estimated due date.